Gumel

-Gumel or Gumal (as the natives call it) is a city and traditional emirate in Jigawa State, Nigeria.
+Gumel or Gumal is a city and traditional emirate in Jigawa State, Nigeria.

 Geography

 Gumel is located 120 km northeast of Kano, and lies about 20 km south of Nigeria's northern border with Niger.
 As of 2007 the estimated population of Gumel was 44,158.

 Gumel, also spelled Gummel, town and traditional emirate, northern Jigawa state, northern Nigeria.
 The emirate was founded about 1750 by Dan Juma of Kano city (75 miles [121 km] southwest) and his followers of the Manga (Mangawa) tribe.
 Shortly after his death in 1754, it became a tributary state of the Bornu kingdom.
 The emirate survived the Fulani attacks of Usman dan Fodio’s jihad (“holy war”) in the early 19th century and never became part of the Fulani empire of Sokoto.
 In 1845 Gumel’s capital was moved from Tumbi (20 miles north in present-day Niger) to the present site.
 Wars with nearby Hadejia, Kano, and Zinder (Damagaram) plagued the emirate from 1828; the war with Hadejia continued until Gumel’s emir, Abdullahi, was killed in battle in 1872.
 Slave raids toward the end of the century by Damagaram further depopulated Gumel.
 Emir Ahmadu submitted to the British in 1903, and the Gumel emirate was incorporated into Kano province.
 In 1976 it became part of Kano state, and since 1991 it has been part of Jigawa state.

 Gumel town remains the area’s chief market centre—millet and sorghum are the staple foods—and serves as a collecting point for peanuts (groundnuts), which are trucked to Kano city for export by rail.
 Limestone and diatomaceous earth deposits are exploited locally in scattered areas.
 The town has a farm-training centre and an advanced teacher-training college.
 Gumel lies on a secondary highway linking it to Kano and Hadejia and is a hub for local roads serving northern Jigawa state.
 Pop.
 (2006) local government area, 107,161.